haskellfoundation/HaskellSchool/en/lessons/basics/modules.md

 ## Module Syntax

-Module syntax is driven by 2 keywords `module` and `where`.
+Module syntax is driven by 2 keywords, `module` and `where`.
 The `module` keyword precedes the modules name, which must match the filename, and optionally a collection of entities to export.
 The `where` keyword ends the module declaration and indicates the beginning of the module.

-Module declaration exposing all entities.
+Below is an example of a module declaration exposing all entities.

 ```haskell
 -- src/Example.hs